-At the time of writing, Smarty offers 97% population coverage across the UK using 3G and 4G technologies.
+At the time of writing, Smarty offers 97% population coverage across the UK using Three’s 3G and 4G network.
 You can check the coverage in your area by entering your postcode on Smarty’s online coverage map:

 Like Three, Smarty also doesn’t provide any 2G coverage.
 For this reason, if you have a 2G-only handset, it won’t be possible to use the Smarty service.
 You’ll need a handset that supports at least 3G or 4G coverage before you’re able to use a Smarty SIM card.

-For more information about the coverage on different mobile networks in the UK, please see our in-depth guide about this topic.
+For more information about coverage on different mobile networks in the UK, please see our in-depth guide to mobile phone coverage in the UK.

 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with a laptop or tablet).
 It’s useful for getting your other devices connected on-the-go: perhaps sending some e-mails from your laptop or watching YouTube videos on your tablet.

-Smarty allows the use of tethering and portable hotspot on their mobile.
+Smarty allows the use of both tethering and portable hotspot.
 This is confirmed in the Smarty help centre:

 You’re entitled to use your data however you like, no matter which of the 3 SMARTY plans you’re on.
 So you can tether and use your phone as a mobile hotspot with your full allowance if you want to.

-In our opinion, the lack of international roaming is a major limitation of Smarty.
-As of June 2017, customers of other UK mobile networks have generally been able to use their phone across Europe at no extra charge.
-Furthermore, customers on Three’s own-brand Pay As You Go mobile network get access to Feel At Home Around The World (free roaming in 60 destinations including the USA, Australia, Brazil, Singapore and others).
+In our opinion, the lack of international roaming is a major drawback of Smarty.
+Customers of most other UK mobile networks can use their phone across Europe at no extra charge.
+Furthermore, customers on Three’s own-brand Pay As You Go mobile network get access to Feel At Home Around The World (free roaming in 60 destinations including the USA, Australia, Brazil, Singapore and more).